al70023/proxmox-server/README.md

 This will allow securely tunneling into the host machine from any external client not on the same home network.

 All setup can be found [here](Wireguard/GUIDE.md).

+# Virtual Machines

+## 1. OPNsense Firewall and Router

+This will be a full-scale home network router and firewall.

+All setup can be found [here](OPNsense/GUIDE.md).